yt-project/yt/doc/source/installing.rst

 We will show you how to install a stable release or from source, using conda or pip, and we will *assume* that you do so in an isolated environment.
-If you are not confortable with environment management yet, consider using the install script (see :ref:`install-script`).

 Also note that each yt release supports a limited range of Python versions.
 Here's a summary for most recent releases